how-to-add-custom-html-to-your-wordpress-forms

 So now that you’ve added custom HTML to your form, you should take a look at our guide on styling contact forms in WordPress to make sure your custom code looks the way you want it to.

-And if you like this article, then please follow us on Facebook and Twitter for more free WordPress tutorials.
+If this article helped you out, please follow us on Facebook and Twitter for more free WordPress tutorials and guides.

 Add a Comment